 Which engines are at higher risk of developing problems after getting wet

-Automakers do their best to keep things out of the engine bay by lining the hood with weather stripping but in reality, things still get in.
-If they didn’t, you wouldn’t need to clean your engine bay in the first place, would you?
-That dirt is coming from somewhere.
-So what types of vehicles do you need to be concerned with getting wet?
+Automakers do their best to keep things out of the engine bay by lining the hood with weather stripping but in reality, water still gets in.

 Old cars are a different story for 2 reasons.